Asia Pacific College

 Asia Pacific College (APC) is a private tertiary education institution in Makati, Metro Manila, Philippines.
 It was established in 1991 as a non-profit joint venture between IBM Philippines and the SM Foundation.
 Its program is focused on information technology in consortium with the National University.

+Programs

 The Commission on Higher Education certifies the college as one of the four Centers of Excellence in IT Education in the Philippines.